Building the MVP for a Bus Management Platform for BusRight

 Bus transportation can run at many inefficiencies, especially within school districts.
-BusRight is the only bus fleet manager than has integrated technology to optimize routes and track student ridership for parents, school administrators and drivers, who want a more efficient bus system in the era of increasing student safety.
-I was the project lead and product designer, managing all communication with our client and a team of two designers and three developers.
+BusRight is the only bus fleet manager that has integrated technology to optimize routes and track student ridership for parents, school administrators and drivers, who want a more efficient bus system in the era of increasing student safety.

 The BusRight Platform